-Digital Transformation of Certification and Documentation Processes in Calibration Labs
+Digital Transformation of Certification and Documentation Processes in Calibration Labs in 2023

 Case-study on how South East Asia’s leading calibration lab Caltek PTE LTD, Singapore exponentially improved time and effort spent on certification and documentation processes.

 If you are connected to calibration labs you will be well aware about the insane amount of time they spend on certification and documentation processes.
 For each equipment calibration, the lab ends up spending not less than an hour on this.
 What if they could reduce this by one tenth?
 That’s exactly what Singapore based leading calibration lab Caltek achieved.

 Caltek is one of South-East Asia’s largest calibration laboratories with a wide range of scopes in Electrical, Bio-Medical, Mechanical, and Temperature domains and several project divisions.
 Their clientele spans across a wide range of industries including pharmaceuticals, aviation, logistics, marine, oil & gas, construction, semiconductors and automobiles.
 They count Singapore Airlines, Rolls Royce, Phillips, Samsung, Johnson & Johnson, IBM and Hyundai in their client list.

 45 minutes is what Caltek had to spend for every calibration certificate on an average.
 This included certificate preparation and documentation.
 Their customer service team was overwhelmed with customer requests for copies of old certificates.
 This increased their turnaround time, affecting their business scalability and resource management.

 To improve efficiency of any process the manual involvement needs to be reduced as much as possible.
 For best performance, manual involvement should be restricted to final verification of the outcome, and every other action should have near zero manual touch points.

 Metquay Calibration Management System addressed this, and Caltek signed up.